Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-We now summarize the overall understanding of the phase diagram before the present work.
-At the RK point, the model realizes a $\mathbb Z_2$ quantum spin liquid (QSL) phase, which has even $\mathbb Z_2$ topological order and hosts fractionalized quasiparticles called ``visons''.
-Tuning away from the RK point, the model realizes various topologically trivial symmetry-breaking phases.
+At the RK point, the model realizes a $\mathbb Z_2$ quantum spin liquid (QSL) phase, which has even $\mathbb Z_2$ topological order and hosts fractionalized quasiparticles called visons.
+Tuning away from the RK point, the model also realizes various topologically trivial symmetry-breaking phases.
 The transitions from the QSL to the topologically trivial phases can be understood as condensation of the visons.
 Previous numerical studies~\cite{Krishanu2015,Plat2015} show that decreasing the repulsion between parallel dimers leads to a lattice nematic (LN) solid phase.
-Furthermore, the phase transition between the QSL and the LN phase, described by vison condensation, is suggested to have an emergent O($3$) symmetry and therefore, belongs to the 3D O($3$) universality class.
-These two works employ different methods, namely, exact diagonalization (ED) of small systems and density-matrix renormalization group (DMRG) calculations~\cite{Krishanu2015}, or variational quantum Monte Carlo (QMC) simulations at intermediate system sizes of $12\times12$~\cite{Plat2015}.
-Importantly, the numerical evidence presented in these two works disagree on the boundary of the phase diagram.
-In particular, the former indicates that the LN--QSL transition occurs at $V/t \sim -0.3$ whereas the latter estimated this point to be at $V/t \sim 0.7$ and found the LN order is vanishingly small between $V/t \in (-0.3, 0.7)$.
+Furthermore, the phase transition between the QSL and the LN phase, described by vison condensation, is suggested to have an emergent O($3$) symmetry and therefore, belongs to the 3D O($3$)$^*$ universality class; the $^*$ conveys that the transition is between the O(3) symmetry-breaking phase and a $\mathbb Z_2$ topologically ordered phase (rather than a trivial symmetric phase).

+These two works [Refs.~\cite{Krishanu2015,Plat2015}] employ different methods, namely, exact diagonalization (ED) of small systems and density-matrix renormalization group (DMRG) calculations~\cite{Krishanu2015}, or variational quantum Monte Carlo (QMC) simulations with intermediate system sizes of $12\times12$~\cite{Plat2015}.
+The numerical evidence presented in these two works, however, disagree on the boundaries of the phase diagram.
+In particular, the former indicates that the LN--QSL transition occurs at $V/t \sim -0.3$ whereas the latter estimated this point to be at $V/t \sim 0.7$ and found that the LN order is vanishingly small between $V/t \in (0.1, 0.7)$.
+As we will explain below, this is because there is a hidden ordered phase between the LN solid and the QSL.

+Theoretically, the speculation of the LN--QSL transition being in the O($3$)$^*$ universality class is based on the \textit{assumption} that the cubic anisotropy is irrelevant at the $3$D O($3$) Wilson-Fisher fixed point~\cite{aharony1973critical,PhysRevB.84.125136,Adzhemyan:2019gvv,Aharony:2022ajv,Pelissetto:2000ek}.
+However, this assumption has been disproven by recent conformal bootstrap analyses~\cite{Chester2021,rong2023o3} demonstrating that the $3$D O($3$) fixed point is unstable and will flow towards the nearby corner cubic fixed point, whose symmetry-breaking phase is the corner cubic phase.
+We will show later that there indeed emerge cubic anisotropies in this model which change the O($3$) criticality suggested in previous works to a cubic one.
+The cubic phase transition occurs between the hidden order and the QSL.